 As the first film in the DC Extended Universe (DCEU) after Justice League, Jason Momoa has the weight of the Cinematic Universe on his shoulders to revitalise fans and make them believe in the DCEU.
 Fans hope from more from the Aquatic Prince of Atlantis as some struggled to warm to him as the slightly jock-ish character of the Justice League.

-Aquaman is scheduled to release in the UK on 14 December 2018, while the US gets it on 21 December 2018, with varying release dates elsewhere.
-Whichever date it is in your country, the film is preceding both Shazam! in April 2019 and Wonder Woman 1984 in November 2019.
+Aquaman is out now in the UK and the US (as of 21 December 2018), with varying release dates elsewhere.
+Whichever date it is in your country, the film is preceding both Shazam! in April 2019 and Wonder Woman 1984 in June 2020.

 Watch the trailers

 Warner Bros. used San Diego Comic-Con 2018 to reveal the first official trailer for Aquaman, which can watch here (if you didn't already at the top of the page).
 It runs through the film's basic plot, gives us our first proper look at Atlantis itself, and shows off the fantasy epic tone that director James Wan has said he's aiming for:

 Our next trailer comes courtesy of another convention - this time New York Comic-Con, where the studio revealed a mammoth 5-minute trailer for the movie:

 Then there's the film's final trailer, which shows off a lot more of Aquaman's upbringing, teases more of the epic-looking final battle, and gives us our first real footage of Willem Dafoe's Vulko:

 Jason Momoa returns as the title character, an Atlantean-Human hybrid who happens to be the prince of the underwater kingdom of Atlantis.
 Also returning from Justice League is Amber Heard's Mera, Aquaman's love interest and comic book wife.